-- How is the reference benchmark continuously aligned with each of the environmental or social characteristics promoted by the financial product?
-Not applicable. - How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?
+How is the refere nce benchmarl k continuously (aligned with ed ich of the environmental or s ocial character istics promoted i by the f inancial produc :t?

+How is the alignment of the investment strategy with the methodology of the index ensured on a continuous basis?

-- How does the designated index differ from a relevant broad market index?
-Not applicable. - Where can the methodology used for the calculation of the designated index be found?
+How does the designated index differ from a relevant broad market index?

+Where can the methodology used for the calculation of the designated index be found?
+Not applicable.
-Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852

-Sustainable investment means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.
+Pre-contractual disclosure for the financial products referred to in Article 8, paragraphs 1, 2 and 2a, of Regulation (EU) 2019/2088 and Article 6, first paragraph, of Regulation (EU) 2020/852 means an investment in an economic activity that contributes to an environmental or social objective, provided that the investment does not significantly harm any environmental or social objective and that the investee companies follow good governance practices.

-The EU Taxonomv is a classification system laid down in Regulation (EU) 2020/852, establishing a list of environmentally sustainable economic activities.
-That Regulation does not lay down a list of socially sustainable economic activities.
-Sustainable investments with an environmental objective might be aligned with the Taxonomy or not.
+The EU Taxonomy is a classification system laid down in Regulation (EU) 2020/852, establishing a list environmentally sustainable economic activities.
+That Regulation does not include a list of socially sustainable economic activities.
+Sustainable investments with an environmental objective might be aligned with the